It might be off the beaten track when it comes to road networks, but residents love Norwich as a vibrant and compact city of culture.

 Many residents work within the city itself or the wider county, giving Norwich and its suburbs a strong community feel.

 The community spirit is strengthened by annual events such as the Norfolk and Norwich Festival.
-This brings residents into the centre to enjoy a mix of performances and installations, some of which are free.
+This brings residents into the centre to enjoy a mix of performances and installations.

 Residents enjoy a relaxed pace of life, with plenty of heritage and entertainment at hand.
 The city has several medieval structures as well as independent art galleries and shops.
 Immediate access to Norfolk’s sprawling countryside and coastline adds to its appeal.